 While so many in the Carondelet family were thankful for this gift, it was Lisa Hofmann Morgan who seemed most thankful of all.
 Her recognition of the Sisters of St. Joseph spoke to the core of the "love, compassion, and caring they provided for so many years and the manner in which they nurtured the lasting relationships, which are the foundation that brought us here today," said Lisa Hofmann Morgan.
 These words of irrepressible gratitude speak to the "faith, heart, and courage" Lisa Hofmann Morgan inspires and lives.

 The Hofmann Family Foundation $15 million Grant, said Lisa Hofmann Morgan, "is given in the spirit of innovation and a commitment that Carondelet shall remain accessible to all.
 With that in mind, we have created an endowed, needs-based, scholarship fund to ensure quality Catholic education and...access for those who could otherwise not afford it....
-The second half of our commitment is to make the major, lead gift to build the Jean Hofmann STEM Innovation Center...where young women can stretch their minds and build their ingenuity and creativity.
+The second half of our commitment is to make the major, lead gift to build the Jean Hofmann Center for Innovation... where young women can stretch their minds and build their ingenuity and creativity.
 It is indeed Carondelet's time to shine."

 Her words received wide applause from dignitaries, alumnae, and the many guests who attended this celebration.
 Vice Mayor Carlyn Obringer (on behalf of Mayor Edi Birsan and the Concord City Council) formally proclaimed "Thursday, October 11th as Carondelet STEM and Innovation Day in the City of Concord."